 Being proactive and prepared can pay off when it comes time to fuel up.
 So it’s worthwhile considering the following when seeking the best fuel deals:

 - Loyalty programs – can provide members with fuel discounts, along with other types of rewards.
 Most loyalty programs offer at least 6c per litre off advertised prices

-- Discount coupons – such as those sometimes found on supermarket dockets can deliver fuel discounts
+- Discount coupons – such as those sometimes found on supermarket receipts can deliver fuel discounts

 - Local promotions – retailers may run one-off promotions at specific locations, such as discount days